CephalofairGames/merc-packs-faq/index.md

 **I Controlled an enemy to attack, but they drew a positive condition that would apply to them - like a Heal or Invisible Self.
 Who benefits from this?
 Can I decide not to allow it?** Anything like "Invisible Self" will apply to the enemy who drew the modifier card.
 You can decide whether or not any added effect is applied from their modifier draw, however.

 **Can you go into more detail on what draws for Advantage or Disadvantage are considered "ambiguous"?
 What's considered better or worse when drawn by a monster?** When you're comparing two modifier cards for Advantage or Disadvantage, all non-numeric effects listed on the modifier card (negative conditions, shield, elements, healing, etc.) have a *positive but unknown* value.
 Conditional numeric bonuses based on the board state (like Spellweaver's "+2 if drawn during a Lost action" card) are evaluated and considered as part of the numeric value, where appropriate.
 The attack value is considered in cases where a x2 modifier is drawn.
-Items, such as the Iron Helm, that change the modifier card value, are also evaluated before a better/worse card is determined.
+Items, such as Item 027 <span class="hidden">Iron Helm</span>, that change the modifier card value, are also evaluated before a better/worse card is determined.

 No other considerations for board state are included (such as an element already being strong, an enemy already being poisoned, a lack of extra targets, etc.) Rolling modifiers before the two terminal cards are also not considered; they are all included with either terminal card with Advantage, while all are discarded with Disadvantage.
+Note that even seemingly "negative" effects (like a self-condition or self-damage) are considered "positive" for ambiguity.

 Examples:
 - 2x and Attack 2 vs +2: Ambiguous (2 x 2 = 2 + 2)
 - 2x and Attack 2 vs +1: 2x is better (2 x 2 > 2 + 1)
-- 2x and Attack 2 vs +2 when the target has a Crude Helm: +2 is better (the x2 effect is changed into a +1, and 2 + 1 < 2 + 2)
+- 2x and Attack 2 vs +2 when the target has Item 027 <span class="hidden">Iron Helm: +2 is better (the x2 effect is changed into a +0, and 2 + 0 < 2 + 2)</span>
 - +1 Stun vs +1: +1 Stun is better (Stun has a positive but unknown value, so is always better than just +1)
 - +0 Stun vs +2: Ambiguous (Stun has a positive but unknown value, so it's impossible to determine if its value is better than a +2.)
 - +1 Stun vs +1 Fire: Ambiguous (The two added effects can't be compared to one another, and because both modifiers have different added effects, the numeric value doesn't matter.)